 - The State of Illinois procedures and standards for urban soil erosion and sediment that are applicable to protecting surface waters, upon submittal of the Notice of Intent to authorize discharges under the ILR10 permit, are incorporated by reference and are enforceable under the permit even if they are not specifically included in the plan.
 Any additional BMPs which are required beyond those specified herein and/or shown on the Erosion and Sediment Control Plans shall also meet the requirements of the Illinois Urban Manual. - The proposed improvements comply with FAA Advisory Circular (AC) No. 150/5200-338, Hazardous Wildlife Attractants on or near Airports (dated August 28, 2007).
 Specific requirements pertaining to stormwater management facilities, wetland mitigation, and landscaping were coordinated with and confirmed by the FAA and the U.S. Department of Agriculture Animal and Plant Health Inspection Service (USDAAPHIS).
 The principal criteria include no new wildlife attractants (e.g., open water, wetlands, or vegetation attractive to wildlife) within five miles of the airport. - In-stream work within the Kankakee River will not occur from March 15 to July 15 to minimize potential impacts to the sheepnose mussel, a state listed fish species, and to the sauger (Sander canadense), a known host fish species of the sheepnose mussel. - The bottom of new culverts greater than 48 inches in diameter or height associated with Waters of the U.S. are to be buried below streambed elevations to maintain a natural condition, when feasible.
 Bottomless culverts are included in the design plans, where feasible, based on size of the span, geometry, skew, potential environmental impact associated with installation, and cost. - The project is subject to all requirements of a Section 404 permit issued by the USACE.
-All in-stream work will be performed in accordance with the Chicago District, USACE Regulatory Branch Requirements for In-stream Construction Activities (USACE, 2013).
-This includes the use of non-erodible cofferdams, filtering of dewatering operations, timber/work mats and the use of low ground-pressure equipment for work in wetlands (where practical).
-The Contractor is required to abide by all conditions of the Section 404 permit during construction. - The project is subject to the requirements of the Cook County Stormwater Management Plan of the Metropolitan Water Reclamation District of Greater Chicago (MWRDGC), effective July 10, 2014.
-Coordination and compliance with MWRDGC personnel directives is required. - The project is entirely located within the existing Illinois Tollway ROW.
+All in-stream work will be performed in accordance with the Chicago District, USACE - Regulatory Branch Requirements for In-stream Construction Activities (USACE, 2013).
+This includes the use of non-erodible cofferdams, filtering of dewatering operations, timber/work mats and the use of low groundpressure equipment for work in wetlands (where practical).
+The Contractor is required to abide by all conditions of the Section 404 permit during construction. - The project is entirely located within the existing Illinois Tollway ROW.
 There are no local Municipal Separate Storm Sewer System (MS4) requirements applicable to the contract.